London

 Golden Syrup

 Golden syrup is a delicious, versatile sweet treat that originated in London.
 For over a century, it has been used to sweeten food and add a touch of luxury to desserts.
-Today, golden syrup is made worldwide from a number of brands but the original was made from Lyle's in the capital.
+Today, golden syrup is made worldwide by several brands but the original was made from Lyle's in the capital.
 So next time you're in the city, be sure to pick up some golden syrup and experiment with it back home in your kitchen.

 Omelette Arnold Bennett

 For breakfast or lunch, you absolutely must try an Omelette Arnold Bennett.
-The dish originated in the city for author Arnold Bennett (who was staying at the Savoy Hotel at the time in 1929), who was on to something as it's absolutely delicious.
+The dish originated in the city for author Arnold Bennett (who was staying at the Savoy Hotel at the time in 1929), who was on to something as it's delicious.
 A traditional Omelette Arnold Bennett is made with smoked haddock, eggs, crème fraîche, and cheese.
-The result is a rich and flavorful omelette that might be slightly different to what you're used to!
+The result is a rich and flavourful omelette that might be slightly different from what you're used to!

 Jellied Eels

-Jellied eels are a traditional dish of London, and visitors to the city should definitely give them a try.
-Though they may look unappetizing, jellied eels are actually quite delicious and are a popular treat in other countries, especially in Scandinavia.
-They are typically served cold within a vinegar-based sauce and have a firm but oily texture.
-Jellied eels are said to have originated in the 18th century, when they were a popular street food.
+Jellied eels are a traditional dish of London, and visitors to the city should give them a try.
+Though they may look unappetizing, jellied eels are quite delicious and are a popular treat in other countries, especially in Scandinavia.
+They are typically served cold with a vinegar-based sauce and have a firm but oily texture.
+Jellied eels are said to have originated in the 18th century when they were a popular street food.
 Today, they can be found at many traditional British pubs and market stalls.

 What kind of food is London known for